azolfagharj/gajin/docs/USAGE.md

 **Solution**: Ensure your token has `actions:write` permission and Actions is enabled for the repository.

+#### "validation failed due to an improperly encrypted secret"

+**Possible causes**:
+- Encryption format mismatch (using incorrect nonce derivation)
+- Invalid or corrupted public key

+**Solution**: This is typically a bug in the encryption implementation.
+Make sure you're using the latest version of easygh which correctly implements LibSodium sealed box encryption.

 ### Debugging

 Use verbose mode to see detailed error messages: